Fatih Akin

-Fatih Akin (Fatih Akın, born 25 August 1973) is a German and Turkish film director, screenwriter and producer.
+Fatih Akin (Fatih Akın; born 25 August 1973) is a German and Turkish film director, screenwriter and producer.
 His films have won numerous awards and accolades, including the Golden Bear at the Berlin Film Festival for his film Head-On (2004), Best Screenplay at the Cannes Film Festival for his film The Edge of Heaven (2007), and the Golden Globe Award for Best Foreign Language Film for his film In the Fade (2017).

 Early life

-Akin was born in Hamburg to Turkish parents.
-He has one brother, Cem Akin, who works as an actor.
-He attended the University of Fine Arts of Hamburg to study visual communications and graduated in 2000.
+Akin was born to Turkish parents in Hamburg in West Germany.
+He has one brother, actor Cem Akin.
+He attended the University of Fine Arts of Hamburg to study visual communications, graduating in 2000.

 Akin has been married to German-Mexican actress Monique Obermüller since 2004.
 The couple live in Hamburg-Altona, close to where he was raised.
 They have two children.

 Career

 Akin made his debut as director of a full-length film as early as 1998 with Short Sharp Shock (Kurz und schmerzlos), which brought him the "Bronze Leopard" award at the Locarno International Film Festival in Switzerland and the "Pierrot", the Bavarian Film Award for Best New Director in Munich the same year.
 Since then he has directed feature films such as In July (Im Juli) in 2000, We forgot to go back (Wir haben vergessen zurückzukehren) in 2001 and Solino in 2002.

 His fourth film, Head-On (Gegen die Wand), starring Sibel Kekilli, was a major success in 2004 and received several prizes, among them the Golden Bear award at the Berlin Film Festival and the "Best Film" and the "Audience Award" at the 2004 European Film Awards.

 In 2005, he directed a documentary about the Istanbul music scene, Crossing the Bridge: The Sound of Istanbul, which includes musicians such as Ceza, Sezen Aksu, Aynur Doğan and Brenna MacCrimmon.
 It is narrated by a member of a German experimental band Einstürzende Neubauten, Alexander Hacke, who also produced music for Head-On.

 In 2007, Akin's The Edge of Heaven, a German-Turkish cross-cultural tale of loss, mourning and forgiveness, won the prize for Best Screenplay at the 60th Cannes Film Festival in 2007.
 On 24 October 2007 the same film was awarded the first edition of the LUX prize for European cinema by the European Parliament.